cardano-foundation/docs-cardano-org/rosetta/get-started-rosetta.md

 # Getting started with Rosetta #
 The Rosetta API is made up of two core components; [the Data API](https://www.rosetta-api.org/docs/data_api_introduction.html) and [the Construction API](https://www.rosetta-api.org/docs/construction_api_introduction.html).
 Together, these APIs allow you to read and write to blockchains in a common format over a standard communication protocol.
 The specifications for these APIs can be found in the [rosetta-specifications repository](https://github.com/coinbase/rosetta-specifications).

-For full details, read the [Rosetta API specification](https://www.rosetta-api.org/docs/1.4.4/welcome.html).
+For full details of the Rosetta API, read the [Rosetta API specification](https://www.rosetta-api.org/docs/1.4.4/welcome.html).
 For an overview of the interactions, view the [Flow of Operations](https://www.rosetta-api.org/docs/1.4.4/construction_api_introduction.html#flow-of-operations).

+Rosetta supports various [operations for stake pools](https://github.com/input-output-hk/cardano-rosetta/blob/master/docs/pool-operations-support.md) such as registering your stake pool, retiring your stake pool, and other maintenance tasks.

 Here you will find developer examples, postman examples, exchange examples, and the [Rosetta API calls](https://github.com/cardano-foundation/docs-cardano-org/blob/main/rosetta/get-started-rosetta.md#api-calls).